pippim/pippim.github.io/index.md

 total_header_levels:        [733, 959, 283, 2, 0, 0]
 ```

-The total label is the actual internal python variable name.
-The first two toal lines
+Each printed total name is the same as the internal program variable name.
+The
+first two total lines
 apply to all Stack Exchnage Questions and Answers you have posted.
 The remaining
 total lines apply only to those that qualify for saving as A Jekyll Blog Post.

-If you change the Totals summary layout it is found in the code below:
+If you want to change the totals layout it is found in the code below:

 ``` python
 print('// =============================/   T O T A L S   \\============================== \\\\')